rajeshwar-vempaty/rajeshwar-vempaty/README.md

-### Hi there 👋
+### About me 👋

-# Rajeshwar Vempaty

-Hello there! 👋 I'm Rajeshwar, a Data Science enthusiast passionate about turning data into actionable insights.
+Hello there! 👋 I'm Rajeshwar, a Mechanical Engineer turned Data Scientist, passionate about turning data into actionable insights.
 I specialize in statistical analysis, machine learning, and data visualization.
+I have around eight years of experience in Energy Sector as a Maintenance Engineer.

 ---